Pedrodpj92/clontmpV2_Predicting_DBpedia_types/modeling/README.md

 * tr_l6
 * vl_l6
 ### Input expected:
 * Training files.
-One ore several depending on approach selected (1 or 2-3) and type of validation (simple or cross validation)
+One or several depending on the approach selected (1 or 2-3) and type of validation (simple or cross validation)
 * Validating files
 ## Output expected:
 * csv file with each evaluation done